Floating dock (jetty)

 A floating dock, floating pier or floating jetty is a platform or ramp supported by pontoons.
 It is usually joined to the shore with a gangway.
 The pier is usually held in place by vertical poles referred to as pilings, which are embedded in the seafloor or by anchored cables.
+Frequently used in marinas, this type of pier maintains a fixed vertical relationship to watercraft secured to it, independent of tidal, river or lake elevation.
+The angle of the gangway varies with the water level.